Venetta Fields

-Venetta was a backing vocalist for touring American and British rock and pop acts of the 1960s and 1970s, as well as working as a session recording vocalist, she works with such artists including Ike & Tina Turner, Pink Floyd, Humble Pie, Barbra Streisand, Elkie Brooks, Neil Diamond, Steely Dan, Bob Seger, and the Rolling Stones.
+Fields was a backing vocalist for touring American and British rock and pop acts of the 1960s and 1970s, as well as working as a session recording vocalist, she worked with artists including Ike & Tina Turner, Pink Floyd, Humble Pie, Barbra Streisand, Elkie Brooks, Neil Diamond, Steely Dan, Boz Scaggs, Bob Seger, America and the Rolling Stones.
 After emigrating to Australia in 1982, she took up citizenship.
-She recorded or toured as a backing singer for Australian artists Richard Clapton, Australian Crawl, Cold Chisel, Jimmy Barnes, James Morrison and John Farnham.
+She recorded or toured as a backing singer for Australian artists Richard Clapton, Australian Crawl, Cold Chisel, Jimmy Barnes, James Morrison, John Farnham, and New Zealand artists Tim Finn and Split Enz.

 Life and career

 Early life

 Fields was born in Buffalo, New York in 1941, into a religious family.
 Her early musical training was from regular gospel performances at church.
 Her inspiration was Aretha Franklin.
 Fields singing career began with the Templaires, a group she formed with members of her church, followed by the Corinthian Gospel Singers.

 Early career

 In late 1961, the Ike & Tina Turner Revue were playing in Buffalo.
 Fields successfully auditioned as a new member of Ike & Tina Turner's backing vocalists, joining the Ikettes.
 The revue toured the Chitlin' Circuit and performed at prominent theaters in major cities across the United States.
 In between gigs Ike Turner produced artists in the revue.
 Fields released her debut single "You're Still My Baby"/ "I'm Leaving You" on Turner's Sony Records label in 1963.
 Fields was given a solo to perform during shows, such as "The Love of My Man" on the album Ike & Tina Turner Revue Live (1964), "I Know (You Don't Love Me No More)," and "Good Time Tonight" on Live!
 The Ike & Tina Turner Show (1965).

 In 1965, the Ikettes released the Top 40 hit "Peaches 'N' Cream" (Pop #36, R&B #28) and "I'm So Thankful" (Pop #74, R&B #12) on Modern Records.
 By late 1965, Fields left the revue along with fellow Ikettes Jessie Smith and Robbie Montgomery.
 Fields later recalled "I was an Ikette for five years.
 It was a rough job, but it was a very good experience.
 It's just like a school.
 You go from grade 1 to 2, not from 1 to 8.
 And when you graduate you have to leave.
 There is such a thing as staying too long; when you start getting stagnant and stifled by what you're doing.
 We almost stayed too long."
+Fields later relocated to Los Angeles after leaving the revue.

 In 1966, the trio signed to Mirwood Records and became the Mirettes.
-They left Mirwood and released their highest charting single "In the Midnight Hour" (Pop #45, R&B #18) on Revue Records in 1968.
+They left Mirwood and released their highest-charting single "In the Midnight Hour" (Pop #45, R&B #18) on Revue Records in 1968.
 By 1970, Fields had left the group and was replaced by former Ikette Pat Powdrill.